 4. International Human Rights Law 101: The International Court of Justice

-5. International Human Rights Law 101: The Russo-Ukrainian War
+5. International Human Rights Law 101: Human Rights in Bosnian War

 The chronological evolution of human rights The first depiction of human rights codified into law is that of the Cyrus cylinders of 539 BC.
 Cyrus the Great abolished slavery, enacted religious freedom, and established relative racial equality within Babylon (Sutto, 2019).
 These Cylinders would serve later as inspiration for the first four articles of the United Nations Universal Declaration of Human Rights, to be discussed later in the third article of this series.

 Two later documents crucial to the evolution of the concept of human rights include the Magna Carta and the English Bill of Rights.
 Enacted in 1215, the Magna Carta was among the first to question the divine right of monarchy and introduce the concept of “rule of law”, a code of ethics which “offered protection from arbitrary prosecution and incarceration”, along with defining a set of liberties to all persons (Sutto, 2019).
 The Magna Carta would provide the foundation for the English Bill of Rights nearly five centuries later, in which specific constitutional and civil rights for the English peoples would be established along with giving Parliament predominance over the monarchy.
 These two documents would prove crucial for future legal documents which would further codify human rights into practice, such as the United States Bill of Rights and Geneva and Hague Conventions.

 The following portion of this article provides a summary definition of the concept of of international human rights law and the predominant organizations in the international system who deal with monitoring compliance.